rose2221/ScalingEthereum/README.md

 Once orders are matched, the rollup node computes the new state of the order book.
 RISC Zero’s zkVM generates a zero-knowledge proof to verify the correctness of the order matching process.

 4. Proof and Order Data Submission to Ethereum:
-Matched orders and their proofs are submitted to the order matching and orderbook contract on the Ethereum blockchain.
+Matched orders and their proofs are submitted to the order matching and orderbook contract on the various chains i.e :- Avail powered OP stack chain, Strylus testnet, Gnosis chain tesnter, Morph testnet.

 5. Orderbook Matching and Orderbook:-
 Contract manages the order book, handles the logic for matching buy and sell proofs, and ensures that all trades are executed according to predefined rules.